Myths about the PDF format, debunked.

 Password-protecting a PDF document doesn’t make it 100% secure.
 With time and dedication, a hacker can crack PDF encryption.
 Does that mean setting passwords is useless?

-Absolutely not.
-As tech writer Michael E. Cohen once wrote, “Just because someone can smash in a locked door is no reason to prop the door open.”
+Not at all.
+As tech writer Michael E. Cohen wrote, “Just because someone can smash in a locked door is no reason to prop the door open.”

 Password protection is the PDF security equivalent of locking your front door.
 It adds one layer of protection to an otherwise unprotected document.
 There are other layers you can add, including redacting classified information, removing PDF metadata, and applying watermarks.